IN THE PERIOD OF ESTABLISHING THE FIRST TWO CHURCHES 1820 - 1866

 ESTABLISHING THEMSELVES AND THEN THE DEVASTATION OF THE FRONTIER WARS

 By 1823, however, the Congregation had quite lapsed, as had the Preaching Plan.
 William Pike, unable to gather them together, continued his work in other locations.
-He was, however, induced by Jeremiah Goldswain to try again, and Services resumed in 1824.
-After some time he had to hold Services weekly in his home, which was filled.
+He was, however, induced by Jeremiah Goldswain to try again, and so he resumed Services in 1824.
+The response he received was positive and it was not long before he had to hold Services weekly in his home, which was filled.

 After the site was taken over by the Wesleyan Conference, further awakening the interest of the people in the district, a committee was formed to open a subscription list for a building fund.
 Donations came in the form of materials, including bricks,